Merck Manual

 Most people who have P. jirovecii pneumonia develop a fever, shortness of breath, and a dry cough, often slowly.
 The lungs may not be able to deliver sufficient oxygen to the blood, leading to shortness of breath that is sometimes severe.

-Diagnosis of Pneumonia in Immunocompromised People
+Diagnosis of Pneumonia in People With a Weakened Immune System

 • Chest x-ray